 The millennial generation has been accused of being easily offended and of not being equipped to handle failure.
 These descriptions do not bode well for college students who want to enter the working world upon graduation.

-Students must especially know how to deal with failure if they are going to succeed in the working world.
+Students must especially know how to deal with failure if they succeed in the working world.
 Businesses experience up and down cycles, and failure is a part of the process.
-Failure can be a path to learning.
-Students cannot be afraid to take risks, for fear of failing.
+Failure can be a learning path.
+Students cannot be afraid to take risks for fear of failing.
 They need to gain experience and work outside of their comfort zone if they are going to be ready for the working world.

 Get an Internship

 One of the best ways for college students to prepare for a career field is to get an internship.
-Interns gain hands-on experience and knowledge that is impossible to gain in the classroom.
+Interns gain hands-on experience and knowledge that is impossible to achieve in the classroom.
 They work in teams under the direction of company executives or organization leaders.
-This means they get to see first-hand the responsibility, expectations, and initiative that go along with being a productive member of a business.
+This means they get to see first-hand the responsibility, expectations, and initiative of being a productive member of a business.
 Also, an internship is a perfect way to spend your time during unemployment.